Victormbaabu/myportfolio/README.md

 * Navigate to the Projects name
 * Navigate to the cloning section and clone the repository.
 * Paste the URL in your machine's location and open the project
+* Link to the live site is on GitHub pages https://github.com/Victormbaabu/myportfolio/branches

 {This application does not depend on any other code.}
 ## Known Bugs